Ouicare/two-factor-bundle/README.md

 scheb/two-factor-bundle
 =======================

-Adapted by Ouicare Team to use inwebo beta
+Adapted by Ouicare Team to use inwebo.
+This an experimental version don't used in production.

 This Symfony2 bundle provides two-factor authentication for your website.
 Currently it is shipped with two authentication methods:

   - Google Authenticator (via sonata-project/google-authenticator)